Francesco Simonazzi: 2022

 He returned to the series for the 2022 season, being the sole driver for BVM Racing once more.
 Despite low grid numbers, the Italian struggled in the opening rounds, having to wait until the middle of the season for his first podium, which he scored at the Hungaroring.
 The biggest success of his season would follow just two rounds later, as, after finishing second in Race 2, Simonazzi scored his first win in the category at the Red Bull Ring, inheriting victory after original race winner Vladislav Lomko was awarded a five-second penalty for colliding with Frederick Lubin.
 A less successful weekend in Monza followed, which included Simonazzi causing a collision with Christian Mansell, which sent the Australian's car flipping upside down, before Simonazzi capped off his season by taking second place in Race 1 at Barcelona.
 This result meant that the Italian finished sixth in the standings, being the second-lowest full-time competitor in the standings, only ahead of Alex García.

 2023

 Simonazzi returned to the Euroformula Open in 2023, remaining with BVM Racing once more.

+2024

+Simonazzi was retained by BVM Racing for a third season of Euroformula Open in 2024.

+2025

+Simonazzi opted not to continue in Euroformula Open in 2025, but remained in a developmental role for BVM Racing.

+FIA Formula 3 Championship

+Simonazzi was announced to race in the 2023 FIA Formula 3 Championship with Rodin Carlin for the final two rounds, replacing Max Esterson who returned to the GB3 Championship.

+Endurance racing career

+2025: ELMS debut

+Simonazzi switched to the European Le Mans Series for 2025, joining French outfit Duqueine Team.